ESCAPE TO THE NORTH

 Monday, June 28th, Cycle to Hayward, Approximate mileage: 50

 After a continental breakfast at the hotel we’ll ride through the downtown streets of Rice Lake on our way out of town.
 The days scenery will include lakes and woods, occasional wildlife on quiet rural roads.
 We might want to take off our shoes and wade in the clear water at Long Lake.
 Our home for the night will be the Flat Creek Lodge in Hayward.
 Hayward is home to the Freshwater Fishing Hall of Fame and Museum.
-You may wish to take a tour of the museum or visit the shops in downtown.
-The Lumberjack Village is also a place to visit where the Lumberjack World Championship competition is held each year or you may want to stop at the Angry Minnow Brewing Co.
+You may wish to take a tour of the museum, visit the shops downtown. or stop at the angry Minnow Brewing Co.
 In the evening, we will meet at the lodge for a private dinner to share stories of the day’s ride.
+After Dinner we will be entertained by a Lumberjack show.
+Steeped in the logging history of Wisconsin’s north woods, the show is a blend of sport, history and comedy.
+Located at the site of the Lumberjack World Championships, the show includes ten events as seen on ESPN”S Great Outdoor Games.

 Tuesday, June 29th, Cycle to Cable, Approximate mileage: 48